NanoComp/meep/doc/docs/FAQ.md

 ### How do I compute the modes of a non-orthogonal (i.e., triangular) lattice?

 Meep does not support non-rectangular unit cells.
-To deal with a triangular lattice, you have to use a supercell.
+To model a triangular lattice, you have to use a supercell.
 This will cause the band structure to be [folded](#why-are-there-strange-peaks-in-my-reflectancetransmittance-spectrum-when-modeling-planar-or-periodic-structures).
 However, if you take your point source and replicate it according to the underlying triangular lattice vectors, with the right phase relationship according to the Bloch wavevector, then it should excite the folded bands only with very low amplitude as reported by [`Harminv`](Python_User_Interface.md#harminv).
 Also, for every `Harminv` point you put in, you should analyze the fields from the periodic copies of that point (with the periodicity of the underlying lattice).
-Then, reject any frequency that is not detected at *all* points, with an amplitude that is related by something close to the correct exp(ikx) phase.
+Then, reject any frequency that is not detected at *all* points, with an amplitude that is related by something close to the correct $\exp(i\vec{k}\cdot\vec{r})$ phase.

 In principle, the excitation of the folded bands would be exactly zero if you place your sources correctly in the supercell.
 However, this doesn't happen in FDTD because the finite grid spoils the symmetry slightly.
 It also means that the detection of folded bands will vary with resolution.
 For an example, see Section 4.6 ("Sources in Supercells") in [Chapter 4](http://arxiv.org/abs/arXiv:1301.5366) ("Electromagnetic Wave Source Conditions") of [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707).

+For structures with a lossless (i.e., purely real) permittivity, you can also use [MPB](https://mpb.readthedocs.io/en/latest/) to compute the dispersion relation which does support a non-orthogonal lattice.

 ### For calculations involving Fourier-transformed fields, why should the source be a pulse rather than a continuous wave?